About Form and Sales Elements

 reCAPTCHA uses a single mouse click to confirm the visitor to the page is not an automated "bot" and helps prevent spam submissions.

 Signing Up and Configuring reCAPTCHA

-Go to Google reCAPTCHA and click the Get reCAPTCHA button.
+Go to Google reCAPTCHA and click the button at the top right.
 Name the integration in the Label field.
 You will use a single reCAPTCHA configuration for all your ONTRAPORT forms.
 Select reCAPTCHA V2 in the Register a new site dialog box.
 The dialog box will expand to allow you to enter all of the domains you will use reCAPTCHA on.
 In addition to your own domains add these ONTRAPORT domains if you plan to use them for ONTRAPORT Pages:

 You can return to add additional domains later.

 Check the box next to Accept the reCAPTCHA Terms of Service and Send alerts to owners, and click Register.

 Copy the Site Key and Secret Key to a text file for use later in ONTRAPORT.

 Open ONTRAPORT in a new tab and click reCAPTCHA Settings (or, navigate using the profile icon at the top right and click on Administration > Security > reCAPTCHA Settings).